 Naturalization helps preserve and celebrate the natural plant and animal species found in our region.

-Naturalization also brings beauty to our environment, creating new spaces for residents to connect with nature.
-Check out our most recent Naturalization projects below.
+- Brings beauty to our environment, creating new spaces for residents to connect with nature.

 - Trees and shrubs also soak up moisture, preventing drainage systems from becoming overloaded

 With help from Fortis Alberta, 4,000 native trees and shrubs were planted in Cardiff Park in 2021, continuing into 2022.

 The naturalization of Cardiff Park is one way that Sturgeon County is working to protect our land, air, and water through simple, responsible practices that make both economic and environmental sense.